 it, and top with the Parmesan cheese.
 To make cleanup just a little easier, you can pour the 3/4 cup of water into the sauce jar and shake it up, then pour that on the lasagna before adding the final layer of cheese, to make use of every last bit of the sauce!

-To cook with charcoal, the original recipe said to put 10 briquettes under the dutch oven and 13 on the lid, then cook for 45 minutes.
+To cook with charcoal, put 10 briquettes under the dutch oven and 13 on the lid, then cook for 45 minutes.
 I have learned over time, my Camp Chef dutch oven needs a pretty good bed of coals under it, such as a single layer that is under the whole oven and a similar number on the top.
 It usually needs a lot more heat than a recipe calls for.
 So until you get the hang of how many coals your oven needs just keep an eye on things, checking occasionally.
+See our charcoal temperature reference for more information.

 Optionally, you can mix the cheese all together with an egg, I don’t normally do that because there is one more bowl to clean.
 I just layer everything in the dutch oven.
 If you wanted to take a gallon zip lock and add all the cheese, and an egg, and shake it up, that is also an option.
 But it comes out fine without the egg.